 My name is Sauli Liitiäinen and I am the managing director of Graditech.
 We are a leading high-end cable manufacturer based in Finland.
 Our multi-awarded cables are being used by professionals and hifi fans all over the world.

-Graditech was founded in 2000 by Pasi Lankinen.
-He wanted people to hear music without filters, without distortion, without the barriers many other cables create.
-He wanted to connect listeners with their music.
-With his roots lying in the loudspeaker and electronics industries, he’s well aware of all the inherent problems of the speaker, amplifier, cable, and room interaction.
-Being a Finnish designer and a music lover, this was a challenge that he intended to win – Finnish people like challenges, after all.
+Graditech was founded in 2000.
+We wanted people to hear music without filters, without distortion, without the barriers many other cables create.
+We wanted to connect listeners with their music.
+With his roots lying in the loudspeaker and electronics industries, we’re well aware of all the inherent problems of the speaker, amplifier, cable, and room interaction.
+Being a Finnish designer and a music lover, this was a challenge that we intended to win – Finnish people like challenges, after all.

 I have been captivated by audio since I was twelve, when I built my first amplifier.
 I had never been satisfied with the sound from the amplifiers on the market and wanted to perfect what I heard, to hear what I did not hear.
 At the age of thirteen, I built my first pair of loudspeakers – the start of my “quest” in the HiFi world.
 That quest finally led me to Graditech, which I joined in 2012, after years of teamwork.

 I like almost all kinds of music – though at times I favor progressive tunes, sometimes classical music.
 However, my profound background in electronics and acoustics makes listening to music a personal challenge.
 I know how live music sounds like, and I know what electronic components can or should not do.